medibloc/panacea-mainnet/panacea-2/upgrade-validators.md

 ## Purpose

-For DID operations + New `medibloc/cosmos-sdk` v0.37.14-internal
+For DID operations + New `medibloc/cosmos-sdk` v0.37.14-internal.

 ## Steps

-0. We don't need to backup data/configs.
-Let's use the backup made at the Phase 1 to reduce the downtime.

 1. Wait until the `panacead` process is stopped at the halt-height.
 ```bash